Instance Explainable Temporal Network For Multivariate Timeseries: Experiments and Analysis

 \item \textbf{class 1} First 4 channels are positions of 2 bodies sampled from a 2-body simulation.
 Next 4 channels are positions of 2 bodies sampled from a 4 body simulation $(x_1^2,x_2^2,y_1^2,y_2^2,x_3^4,x_4^4,$ $y_3^4,y_4^4)$.

 With this data construct, the important channels in class 1 are the first 4 channels and provides a way for us to assess the accuracy of the channel localization of IETNet.

 \end{enumerate} The Data is generated by simulations for 2-body with $\text{masses}=[1,\frac{1}{\pi}]$ and 4-body with $\text{masses}=[1,\frac{1}{\pi},\frac{1}{\sqrt{2}},\frac{1}{e}]$, respectively.
 The positions and velocities are randomly initialized with coordinates between $[-1,1]$.
 Further, we compute the positions for 2000 times steps using a gravitational constant of 1.
 This forms the individual simulations.
-From these, the multivariate time series consisting of various classes is created by grouping as described above as classes.
+From these, the multivariate time series consisting of various classes is created.
 The training, test and validation sets consist of samples sizes of 183, 244, and 183, respectively.
 The goal is to determine the efficacy of the channel localizer when the data is from a 2-body class.

-Classification performance of the IETNet on the N-body problem is shown using the confusion matrix in figure \ref{fig:nbodya}.
-The model is seen to have very high accuracy with only one misclassified example.
-Channel gate results of IETNet are shown in figure \ref{fig:nbodyb}.
+Localization performance of channel gate results of IETNet are shown in figure \ref{fig:nbodyb}.
 Each horizontal bar shows the relative importance of the variables/channels for each class as picked by the channel gate, aggregated over the entire test set.
-As shown in the bottom horizontal bar in \ref{fig:nbodyb}, the network has correctly picked $x_2$ and $y_2$ for the test set when the predicted class is 1 (2-body class).
-In case of class 0 (4-body class), the network has picked $x_2, x_3, y_4$.
+As shown in the bottom horizontal bar in figure \ref{fig:nbodyb}, the network has correctly picked $x_2$ and $y_2$ for the test set when the predicted class is 1 (2-body class).
+In the case of class 0 (4-body class), the network has picked $x_2, x_3, y_4$.
 The ground truth for this class is less clear but the chosen channels do make physical sense in that one needs to look at channels beyond the first four to identify the class.

 Next, we use the mean average precision at k retrieved objects to further assess the efficacy of the channel localizer.
 This is shown in figure \ref{fig:nbodyc} along with standard deviation of the retrieved channels.
 We included $x_1^2,x_2^2,y_1^2,y_2^2$ as a part of ground truth channels in case of class 1.
 The model is observed to have a very high precision when retrieving top few channels, with the score gradually decreasing as we retrieve more number of channels.
 The trend shows high agreement of retrieved channels to ground truth channels.